oz1ekd/DV4MF2-language-support/README.md

 ===================
 With V2.0.0.11 the language file format changed (see below)!.
 It has been extended and is <b>offering 35 additional customizable text elements</b>, the new program version checks compatibility of the language file.

+Running Linux currently causes a <b>compatibilty issue</b> with english and norwegian language file.
+This is because of the language codes (en-EN / no-NO) currently used for compatibility.
+With release V2.0.0.12 the control panel will support the official extensions of the Microsoft country code table (en-GB, nb-NO) to avoid any problems with Mono/Linux.

 <h2>New language files are no more compatible with V2.0.0.10, please update if you are using this release before!</h2>

 <b>Available language files V2.0.0.11 (complete and ready for download here):</b>
-- English    (build-in + language file)
+- en-EN*- English    (build-in + language file)
-- German     (build-in + language file)
+- de-DE - German     (build-in + language file)
-- Francais   tnx to Frederic, F4EED
+- fr-FR - Francais   tnx to Frederic, F4EED
-- Italiano   tnx to Franco, HB9OAB
+- it-IT - Italiano   tnx to Franco, HB9OAB
-- Espaniol   tnx to Iñigo, EA2CQ
+- es-ES - Espaniol   tnx to Iñigo, EA2CQ
-- Português  tnx to José, CT1JIB
+- pt-PT - Português  tnx to José, CT1JIB
-- Nederlands tnx to Rudy, PD0ZRY and Walter, PD2WGN
+- nl-NL - Nederlands tnx to Rudy, PD0ZRY and Walter, PD2WGN
-- Swedish    tnx to Johan, SM0TSC
+- sv-SV - Swedish    tnx to Johan, SM0TSC
-- Norsk      tnx to Gaute, LB6YD
+- no-NO*- Norsk      tnx to Gaute, LB6YD
-- User       a template available to build your own file
+- us-ER - User       a template available to build your own file *to use one of this language please try V2.0.0.10 (with old language file format) or upgrade to V2.0.0.12 when available, english also available as built-in language, rename or delete /languages folder to use built-in languages!

 <b>Soon available languages (under revision):</b>
-- Polish     tnx to Sebastian, SP2FRN (in progress)
+- pl-PL - Polish     tnx to Sebastian, SP2FRN (in progress)
-- Suomi      (language file) tnx to Johanna (in progress)
+- fi-FI - Suomi      (language file) tnx to Johanna (in progress)

 <b>Other optional languages and modifications:</b>
 - Norsk      based on Gaute, LB6YD with some modifications by Kai, LA3QMA

 <b><i>Languages we are looking for contributors (simply take the english file as your template):</b></i>
-- Belgium   (language file) *looking for a contributor
+- be-NL - Belgium   (language file) *looking for a contributor
-- Dansk     (language file) *looking for a contributor
+- dk-DK - Dansk     (language file) *looking for a contributor
-- Czech     (language file) *looking for a contributor
+- cz-CZ - Czech     (language file) *looking for a contributor
-- русский   (language file) *looking for a contributor
+- ru-RU - русский   (language file) *looking for a contributor
 - your file - please send us your translation

 Installation: